rnemu/Sales-Dashboard-in-Excel/README.md

 # Sales Dashboard on Excel

 ## Overview
-In this project, I have created a comprehensive Sales Dashboard using Microsoft Excel.
+In this project, I have created a attractive Sales Dashboard using Microsoft Excel.
 The dashboard provides an in-depth analysis of the sales data, extracting key insights to help understand the trends and performance across various dimensions.
 ## Dashboard
 ![sale_dashboard](https://github.com/user-attachments/assets/cb0b72e9-926a-4b9b-b626-3892bff622c4)